denis-stepanov/advent/README.md

 (advent-pyenv) $ advent
 ```

-(support to run as a daemon planned - see issue [#7](https://github.com/denis-stepanov/advent/issues/7))
+(support to run as a daemon planned - see issue [#7](https://github.com/denis-stepanov/advent/issues/7)).
+Default settings are usually fine.

 The output should resemble to this:

 ```
-AdVent v1.1.0
+AdVent v1.2.0
 TV control is pulseaudio
 TV starts unmuted
+Recognition interval is 3 s
 Started 4 listening thread(s)
 .oooooooo.ooooooooooooo..oo
 ```